-Cyanobacteria biomass in the Bornholm Basin was generally rather low (76% of considered data is below 100 μg / L) in comparison with the northern regions of the Baltic Proper.
-However, in 2019, the mean biomass of cyanobacteria increased above the long-term mean (105 μg / L), and on 15 July, for the first time since 2015, even exceeded (337 μg / L) the bloom value established in Wasmund (1997).
+Cyanobacteria biomass in the Bornholm Basin was generally rather low (76% of considered data is below 100 μ g / L) in comparison with the northern regions of the Baltic Proper.
+However, in 2019, the mean biomass of cyanobacteria increased above the long-term mean (105 μ g / L), and on 15 July, for the first time since 2015, even exceeded (337 μ g / L) the bloom value established in Wasmund (1997).
 In this blooming event Nodularia dominated (with 86% of total diazotrophic biomass).
 In 2020, all values of diazotrophic cyanobacteria biomass were again below the bloom value.
+Although in 2021 the seasonal mean also did not exceed the long-term mean, a minor bloom event took place in June when the NFC biomass reached 381 μ g/L and consisted entirely of Aphanizomenon.
 When the continuous data series for the period 1997-2020 is taken into account, there is no statistically significant trend for the Bornholm Basin.